Christian Kalvenes: Dundee United

 On 2 August 2006, Kalvenes joined Dundee United for a fee of around £50,000.
-In his competitive debut for United, Kalvenes scored the second goal in a 2–2 draw against Rangers at Ibrox.
+In his competitive debut for United, in the second game of the 2006–07 season, Kalvenes scored the second goal in a 2–2 draw against Rangers at Ibrox.
 In August 2007, Kalvenes was "harshly sent off" against Kilmarnock, a decision which gave Kilmarnock an "undeserved victory."
 The red card was later overturned.

 In January 2008, it was reported that Kalvenes was likely to leave United at the end of his contract and return to Norway; something the player admitted considering in March, although adding it would be "difficult to walk away" and "tough to leave".
 Following an injury in mid-April, Kalvenes confirmed he had played his last match for the club, and that he would return to Norway at the end of the season to be closer to his family.
 In his time at Tannadice Park, Kalvenes made 48 appearances scoring 2 goals.
-Kalvenes scored on his competitive debut at Ibrox as United drew 2–2 with Glasgow Rangers in the second game of the 2006–07 season.

 That was to be his only goal of a season when he established himself as a regular, playing over 30 games for Dundee United.
 Midway through his second season at Tannadice Park, the left back hinted at a return to Scandinavia in the summer of 2008, when his contract expired.
-However, he continued to be a regular starter and ended his Dundee United career as he started in his penultimate appearance in April 2008 – with a goal against Rangers.
+However, he continued to be a regular starter and ended his Dundee United career as he started it, in his penultimate appearance in April 2008 – with a goal against Rangers.
 And after temporarily shelving immediate plans to raise a family back in Scandinavia, he signed a two-year deal with Burnley in June 2008.